 In addition to his work on political campaigns, he was an opposition researcher for America Rising, LLC where he did opposition research for several Republican candidates running for Congress and the United States Senate.

 Beyond politics, he also worked with Florida based non-profit Lauren’s Kids, which focuses on raising awareness about child sexual abuse.
 During his time with Lauren’s Kids, he was a part of a team of former political operatives who worked on a state wide bus tour across Florida to raise awareness for this very important issue.

 When Dr. Carson ended his bid for the presidency, he appointed Shermichael as his director of communications, where he would manage all communications for the former presidential candidate.

-After the election of Donald Trump, Shermichael was appointed as Dr. Carson’s top aide during the presidential transition process.
-He played a pivotal role in successfully guiding Dr. Carson through the Senate confirmation process including co-writing Dr. Carson’s Senate hearing opening statement.
-Soon after, Shermichael was appointed to the Department of Housing and Urban Development (HUD), where he was sworn in as the Deputy Chief of Staff, the youngest ever appointed to the role in the history of the agency.
-Getting acclimated to his role at HUD, Shermichael was later fired by the Trump Administration after an articled surfaced where Shermichael criticized then-candidate Trump.
+As Dr. Carson’s top aide during the presidential transition process, Shermichael played a pivotal role in successfully guiding Dr. Carson through the Senate confirmation process.
+Subsequently, he was appointed to the Department of Housing and Urban Development (HUD), where he was sworn in as the Deputy Chief of Staff, the youngest ever appointed to the role in the history of the agency.
+After his stint at HUD, Shermichael went on to become a CNN Political Commentator.

-A native of New Orleans, Louisiana, Singleton studied Political Science at Morehouse College and Government and Politics at the University of Massachusetts Amherst and is a graduate of Southern New Hampshire University.
+A native of New Orleans, Louisiana, he studied Political Science at Morehouse College and Government and Politics at the University of Massachusetts Amherst.